Virginia Tech® home

 Invasive Plant Species: Ailanthus (Ailanthus altissima)

-Ailanthus, also known as tree-of-heaven and paradise- tree, is a major nuisance to foresters, farmers, and homeowners alike.
-Its prolific seeding and ability to sprout from roots and stumps and grow quite rapidly just about anywhere make it a serious competitor and threat to native species and cultivated crops.
-On top of that, ailanthus is allelopathic, producing substances that are toxic to and inhibit the growth of neighboring plants.
+Ailanthus, also known as tree-of-heaven and paradise-tree, is a major nuisance to foresters, farmers, and homeowners alike.
+Its prolific seeding, ability to sprout from roots and stumps, rapid growth, and ability to grow just about anywhere, make it a serious competitor and threat to native species and cultivated crops.

 Stink Bugs Sep 16, 2022 444-621 (ENTO-517NP)